East–West Shrine Bowl: 21st century

 In 2006, the game moved to Texas, leaving the San Francisco Bay area for the first time since 1942, and was played at the Alamodome in San Antonio.
 In 2007, the game relocated to Houston and was played at Reliant Stadium, home of the NFL's Houston Texans, to be closer to one of the 22 Shriners Hospitals for Children; Texas has two Shriner's hospitals, one in Houston and the other in Galveston.
 The 2008 and 2009 games were held at Robertson Stadium on the campus of the University of Houston.

 In 2010, the game moved to Florida, and was held at the Citrus Bowl in Orlando.
 Television coverage moved from ESPN/ESPN2 to the NFL Network, starting with the 2011 game.
 After two years in Orlando, the 2012 game was held at Tropicana Field in St. Petersburg; it was the sixth different venue (in five cities and three states) in a span of eight contests.

 Starting with the January 2017 game, the NFL supplies coaching staffs for the game, drawing from assistant coaches of teams who did not advance to the NFL postseason, and the game is now officiated by NFL officials.
 The game is played under NFL rules, with some restrictions, such as no motion or shifts by the offense, and no stunts or blitzes by the defense.
 Prior to the January 2020 playing, organizers renamed the game from East–West Shrine Game to East–West Shrine Bowl.

 The 2021 edition of the game, which had been scheduled for January 23, was cancelled due to concerns related to the COVID-19 pandemic.

 In July 2021, it was announced that Allegiant Stadium would host the East–West Shrine Bowl on February 3, 2022; the game was scheduled as part of festivities for the 2022 Pro Bowl being held there the following Sunday.

-In June 2023, organizers announced that the game would move to Ford Center at The Star in Frisco, Texas, for its 2024 playing.
+The game moved to Ford Center at The Star in Frisco, Texas, for its January 2024 playing.
+The 100th edition of the game, held in January 2025, was held at AT&T Stadium in Arlington, Texas.
+The January 2026 edition returned to Ford Center at The Star.

 Game results

-Through the January 2025 game (100 editions, 99 games played), the West leads all-time with 54 wins to the East's 40 wins, while 5 games have tied.
+Through the January 2026 game (101 editions, 100 games played), the West leads all-time with 55 wins to the East's 40 wins, while 5 games have tied.